-Variable payments include common area maintenance charges for triple net (NNN) leases, utilities for some triple net leases, and a percentage of sales on a minimum annual guarantee lease agreement.
+Variable Payments - Rent includes annual CPI adjustments and a percentage of sales on minimum annual guaranteed lease agreements.
+Variable Payments - CAMs include common area maintenance charges (CAMs) for triple net (NNN) leases and utilities for some triple net leases.
 In a triple net lease agreement, the tenant agrees to pay real estate taxes, building insurance, and maintenance, in addition to rent and utilities.
 Common area maintenance charges include utilities, repairs, and maintenance to common spaces like entryways, elevators, and restrooms in buildings and parking lots.

-2023 inflows of resources from lease activity were as follows:
+2024 inflows of resources from lease activity were as follows:

-Lease Revenue from Lease Receivable \$ 1,736,163
+Lease Revenue from Lease Receivable \$ 1,592,459

-Interest Revenue 552,840
+Interest Revenue 549,494

-Variable Payments 309,449
+Variable Payments - Rent 209,885

-Other Lease-Related Inflows Not Included in Lease Receivable Measurement 200,604
+Variable Payments - CAMs 265,697

-Total \$ 2,799,056
+Total \$ 2,351,838